 I settled on herb and cheese scones.
 Who doesn’t love a scone?!
 I must admit that I usually make sweet scones, studded with raisins and served with jam and cream, but savoury scones are pretty wonderful too.
 And, joyfully, just as easy to make!

 Seasoned with black pepper and a few tasty dried herbs, plus a generous dose of cheese, these scones made a delightful accompaniment to the soup.
 Just the thing to warm us all up on a cold January day.

 As an added bonus, they also used up some ends of cheese from the fridge, too.

 In case you’re wondering about the soup, it contained unspecified amounts of onion, carrot, celery, fennel, cauliflower and cabbage, as well as a tin of tomatoes and a glug of stock.
 I didn’t even bother to blend it.
 Yum.

-Delicious cheese and herb scones and an organised fridge – get in!
+Delicious herb and cheese scones AND an organised fridge – get in!